-So, I’ve been getting a lot of questions lately about what it’s like to run a homestead.
+I’ve been getting a lot of questions lately about what it’s like to run an urban homestead, and what my day to day looks like.

 It turns out a lot of my homesteader friends have been getting the same questions, so we decided to put together a series called, “A Day in the Life…” showing the reality of farming and homesteading from our own perspectives.